Home / Clientside & SDKs

 Content-Security Policy

-If your application enforces a Content Security Policy, you will need to set the frame-src header (docs) to allow iframes from the Highnote domain.
+If your application enforces a Content Security Policy, you must set the frame-src header to allow iframes from the Highnote domain.

 Content-Security-Policy: frame-src https://sdk.highnoteplatform.com/